-July 2017: We are currently in the process of digitizing the historic artifacts and family geneologies within the Sherman Room.
-During this time, we are unable to fill research requests.
+We are currently in the process of digitizing the historic artifacts and family genealogies within the Sherman Room.
+During this time, we are unable to assist with walk-in research requests.
 We apologize for the inconvenience.

 The Sherman Room is our multipurpose historical room at the library.
 It serves as a historical room for the town of Brimfield, a meeting room for local groups and clubs, a space for library events, and also provides extra seating for library patrons looking for a quiet place to read and study.

 If you would like to look through the materials in the Sherman Room or have a particular question or subject regarding town history you are interested in, please contact us.
 While we will do our best to help anyone who walks in with a question related to the Sherman Room materials and town history, it would be best to contact us in advance so we will have time to look into your request.